Motley Fool One Review: Is $14K/Year Worth It for All-Access?

 Does Motley Fool One offer a money-back guarantee?

 No traditional money-back guarantee.
-Fool One offers a “30-day credit swap guarantee”—within 30 days, you can transfer your membership credit to Fool Portfolios ($3,999 value).
+Fool One offers a “30-day credit swap guarantee” — within 30 days, you can transfer your membership credit to Fool Portfolios ($3,999 value).
 This means you lose $10,000 ($13,999 - $3,999) if you swap.
 There is no cash refund option.
 This is the riskiest refund policy in The Motley Fool’s lineup, so be certain before subscribing.
+Stock Advisor and Epic still offer a 30-day cash refund.
+Start there.

 T